 PIs who need to update and then resubmit a proposal should ensure that this is done using the last submitted version either by (i) modifying the proposal saved after submitting it (i.e., saved from the ALMA OT as a .aot file), or (ii) downloading and then modifying the submitted proposal from the Archive using the ALMA OT.
-If a PI tries to submit a version of the proposal that had been saved on disk before it was first submitted, it will be rejected by the Archive.
-An earlier version that was never submitted (and which therefore contains no proposal code) will produce a new (duplicate) submission with a new code.
+A submission of an earlier version of an OT file that had not been previously submitted (and which therefore contains no proposal code) will produce a new (duplicate) submission with a new proposal code.

 Users wishing to generate a new proposal starting from a proposal from the current submission period should save the original one to disk before it has been submitted.
 Otherwise, the second proposal will contain the original proposal's code and will overwrite it when submitted.
-Alternatively, the ALMA OT's "Open Project as New Proposal" (available from the File menu) could be used.
+Alternatively, the ALMA OT's "Open Project as New Proposal" (available from the "File" menu) could be used.
 Users wishing to generate a new proposal from a project file corresponding to a proposal submitted in a previous cycle should use "Open Project as New Proposal" to open the project as an unsubmitted proposal for the current cycle.